QuickWay3/game/README.md

-# game of TICTAACTOE made using only pure OOPS concept
+# game of TICTACTOE made using only pure OOPS concept